noltron000-coursework/make-wiki/README.md

     1. `templates/base.html`
 2. **OPTIONAL**: Move on to the stretch challenges in the code, or enhance the project using the suggestions below.

+You will also need to create templates in `wiki/templates/wiki` for use with your view classes.

 **TIP**: Find all challenges by searching the project for instances of the word `CHALLENGE`.
 To **search all files in your project directory**, press `<Command>` + `<Shift>` + `<F>`, type `CHALLENGE`, and hit `<Return>`.

 ## Step 5: Level Up